pola-rs/polars-book/user_guide/src/dsl/window_functions.md

 ## Groupby Aggregations in selection

-Below we show how we use window functions to group over different columns and do an aggregation on them.
+Below we show how to use window functions to group over different columns and perform an aggregation on them.
-Doing so, allows us to do multiple groupby operations in parallel in a single query.
+Doing so allows us to use multiple groupby operations in parallel, using a single query.
 The results of the aggregation are projected back to the original rows.
-A window function will therefore always lead to a DataFrame with the same size as the original.
+Therefore, a window function will always lead to a `DataFrame` with the same size as the original.

-Note how we call over on `.over("Type 1")` and on `.over(["Type 1", "Type 2"])`.
+Note how we call `.over("Type 1")` and `.over(["Type 1", "Type 2"])`.
 Using window functions we can aggregate over different groups in a single `select` call!

-The best thing is, this won't cost you anything.
+The best part is, this won't cost you anything.
 The computed groups are cached and shared between different `window` expressions.

 ```python
 {{#include ../examples/expressions/window_2.py:3:}}